IEE Attorneys in Los Angeles

 The information above is just scratching the surface when it comes to getting an IEE for your child.
 Having a special education attorney can make the process of requesting and obtaining an IEE smoother and faster, allowing your child to get the help he or she needs to live a fulfilling life.

 At Woodsmall Law Group, we are fully versed in state and federal special education statutes and have helped many Los Angeles County families successfully petition for IEEs.
-To get your child the education he or she deserve, guaranteed by the law, call our San Gabriel Valley office at (626) 440-0028 to schedule a free case evaluation.
+To get your child the education he or she deserves, guaranteed by the law, call our San Gabriel Valley office at (626) 440-0028 to schedule a free case evaluation.